If a pressure sore injury has set you back, we'll help you move forward

 Who is legally responsible for my pressure sore?

-Pressure sores typically develop as a result of pressure on one part of the for an extended period of time.
+Pressure sores typically develop as a result of pressure on one part of the body for an extended period of time.
 Also referred to as ulcers or bed sores, they can develop into very serious and painful wounds, vulnerable to infection.

 The pain and inflammation from these sores can restrict the ability to walk or move and often take a long time to heal.